College Search

 Website Program website

-Through a partnership at Hope College, Ready For Life Academy (RFLA) has a local presence on their respective campuses in Holland,, Michigan.
+Through partnerships at Hope College, Ready For Life Academy (RFLA) has a local presence on their campus in Holland, Michigan.
 This provides post-secondary educational experiences for college-aged individuals diagnosed with intellectual disabilities.

 Each student begins the program by building a student-centered learning plan to develop realistic learning objectives and identify areas of natural talent to be further developed.
-Based on the student’s interests and abilities the college may offer credit or non-credit earning classes which are intentionally selected for the RFLA students to attend.
+Based on the student’s interests and abilities the college offers non-credit earning classes which are intentionally selected for the RFLA student to attend.
 The curriculum used at RFLA focuses on transition skills to help students gain independence and job skills.

 RFLA provides support systems to ensure each student is provided the resources they need to succeed in a college environment.
 Each of our instructors at RFLA is engaged to assist each student in daily personal planning, and partners with Hope College professors to adapt the academic materials from the college courses each student is taking.
 College students also volunteer as academic and social peer partners as additional support.

-RFLA students are provided the opportunity to participate in campus activities and attend sporting events free of charge, with a level of support system.
+RFLA students are provided the opportunity to participate in campus and community activities in beautiful Holland, MI!

 General